The Trilemma of Truth in Large Language Models: More on Representation-based Probing Methods

-Fig.~\ref{fig:sup_sota_sanity}A illustrates per-token \texttt{MD+CP} predictions across entire statements.
-If \texttt{MD+CP} correctly identifies the veracity signal, then (1) it should not assign any labels to the tokens in the pre-actualized parts of statements \(\boldsymbol x^p\), and (2) the label should be consistent across the actualized path \( \boldsymbol x^a\).
-Given a statement \say{The city of Tokyo is in Japan.}, the pre-actualized part is \say{The city of Tokyo is in} and the actualized part is \say{Japan.} We observe that \texttt{MD+CP} assigns scores to the pre-actualized tokens (\say{The city of \textit{X}}) that fall within the conformal prediction intervals in cases \#\(1\)--\(5\) (see Fig.~\ref{fig:sup_sota_sanity}).
+We observe that \texttt{MD+CP} assigns scores to the pre-actualized tokens that fall within the conformal prediction intervals in cases \#\(1\)--\(5\) (see~\Cref{fig:sup_sota_sanity}).
 In case \#5, \texttt{MD+CP} assigns a correct prediction at the \textit{period sign} (\(p = 0.39\) corresponds to a false label), but the prediction flips at the end of the text, where the \textit{question mark} gets \(p = 0.95\) corresponding to the \textit{true} label.
-Similarly, in the \#\(7\) case of Fig.~\ref{fig:sup_sota_sanity}A, the sentence does not have \textit{any} veracity value (i.e., it is not a factual claim).
-However, the \texttt{MD+CP} probe assigns high confidence scores to some of its tokens.
+Similarly, in the \#\(7\) case of~\Cref{fig:sup_sota_sanity}.A, the sentence does not have \textit{any} veracity value (i.e., it is not a factual claim).
+The \texttt{MD+CP} probe assigns high confidence scores to some of its tokens.
 These findings suggest that \texttt{MD+CP} probe captures proxies or spurious correlations.
 One cannot use it in real scenarios, where we do not know a priori where the factual claim ends.
-In contrast, Figures~\ref{fig:sup_sota_sanity} B--D show the per-token predictions for the one-vs-all \texttt{sAwMIL}.
+In contrast,~\Cref{fig:sup_sota_sanity}.B--D show the per-token predictions for the one-vs-all \texttt{sAwMIL}.
 These probes correctly identify positions where the veracity is actualized.
 For example, they do not assign predictions to the non-actualized parts of the statements and only label tokens in the actualized part.
-Moreover, these probes do not label tokens in cases where veracity is absent (e.g., see case \(\# 7\) in Fig.~\ref{fig:sup_sota_sanity}D).
+Moreover, these probes do not label tokens in cases where veracity is absent (e.g., see case \(\# 7\) in~\Cref{fig:sup_sota_sanity}.D).